Ra-Na/blockfacebook/README.md

 `wget https://github.com/Ra-Na/blockfacebook/raw/main/fbip4.txt` downloads the text files from this repo.
 Then

-`while read line;do sudo ufw deny from $line to any; done < fbip4.txt` to add the IP addresses with the aid of the Universal FireWall (ufw).
+`while read line;do sudo ufw deny from $line to any; done < fbip4.txt` to block the IP addresses with the aid of the Universal FireWall (ufw).
+Repeat for the IPv6-list.

 4. Could some user please provide the equivalent of 3. for the power shell in Windows (if possible)??